stephanenicolas/RoboDemo/README.md

 Overview
 --------

-There are some cases where application needs to provide more complex interactions that usuals, or new ones, not covered by Android UI Guidelines.
+There are some cases where applications require more complex interactions from users, or new interactions not covered by Android UI Guidelines.

 RoboDemo eases creating showcases / explaining / demonstrating of such activities to users.
 It will display an overlay activity to illustrate the `Activity` under showcase.
-The explanations consist of a serie of points to click on and a text.
-The  `Activity` under showcase is dimmed and the showcase highlights some transparent area where the user has to click.
+The explanations consist of a serie of points to click on and their associated labels.
+The  `Activity` under showcase is dimmed and the showcase highlights transparent areas to point views or positions users have to click.

 Creation of `DemoActivity` is straightforward, have a look at the sample to put in place RoboDemo in your own app :

 1. create a `DemoActivity`, using a custom `DrawAdapter`
-2. transmit widget positions and texts to display during showcase to the `DemoActivity` from the `Activity` under showcase.
+2. in the `Activity` undershowcase, pass views or coordinates and their associated labels.

-RoboDemo will ease all those steps and you will just have a few lines of code to add to your project.
+RoboDemo has been designed to be convinient.

 To learn more, visit [RoboDemo Starter Guide](https://github.com/stephanenicolas/RoboDemo/wiki/RoboDemo-Starter-Guide) and [browse RoboDemo Javadocs online](http://stephanenicolas.github.com/RoboDemo/apidocs/index.html).

 Customization
 -------------

-RoboDemo can be customized in quite a number of ways :
+RoboDemo can be customized in different ways :
 * using a custom drawable
-* using transparency or not to highlight the areas to click one
+* using transparency or not to highlight the areas to click on
-* using custom `Paint` to render text, and the grey area under texts
+* using custom `Paint` to render labels, and the area under labels
 * using custom drawable and text locations
 * and some more for sure...